Research into sustainable heat sources gives City of Bruges the insight to take steps toward a climate-neutral city in 2050

 These heat sources can be divided into several categories:

-• Industrial waste heat (ex: port of Zeebrugge & industrial parks)
+- Industrial waste heat (ex: port of Zeebrugge & business parks)

 Phase 2: collectively supplying the city with heat

-Subsequently, it was examined to what extent the most promising and sustainable heat sources can collectively supply the various areas in the city with heat.
-Various simulation models were drawn up to see whether the existing sources are sufficient zone by zone, and this in combination with a large-scale heat buffer and a peak heat plant.
-This is always for the current heat demand of the city, and for the expected heat demand after renovation of all buildings.
-In this way, the city has an overview of the necessary collective heat infrastructure for each heat network zone.
+We then looked at the extent to which the most promising and sustainable heat sources could collectively supply the various areas of the city with heat.
+Various simulation models were set up to determine zone by zone whether the existing sources are sufficient, and for each zone in combination with a large-scale heat buffer and a peak heat plant.
+Each time for the current heat demand of the city, and for the expected heat demand after renovation of all buildings.
+In this way the city has a view of the necessary collective heat infrastructure per heat network zone.

 Phase 3: energy and financial evaluation